docarray/docarray/docs/advanced/document-store/benchmark.md

 We use `Recall@K` value as an indicator of the search quality.
 The in-memory and SQLite store **do not implement** approximate nearest neighbor search but use exhaustive search instead.
 Hence, they give the maximum `Recall@K` but are the slowest.

-The experiments were conducted on a 4.5 Ghz AMD Ryzen Threadripper 3960X 24-Core Processor with Python 3.8.5.
+The experiments were conducted on a 4.5 Ghz AMD Ryzen Threadripper 3960X 24-Core Processor with Python 3.8.5 and DocArray 0.12.8.

 Besides, as Weaviate, Qdrant and ElasticSearch follow a client/server pattern, we set up them with their official docker images in a **single node** configuration, with 40 GB of RAM allocated.
 That is, only 1 replica and shard are